marcotuiio/TaylorSwift_Guesser/README.md

 The dataset consists of Taylor Swift songs and their lyrics, posing a challenging classification task due to the varied styles and themes within each album.
 Additionally, the dataset size is relatively small, which can impact the performance of complex models.

-### KNN Outperformance
+### KNN Outperformance without Leave One Out

-KNN outperformed SVM in this project, likely due to the following reasons:
+KNN outperformed SVM when not using LOO in this project, likely due to the following reasons:

 1. Feature Space: Word2Vec embeddings created a meaningful feature space where the concept of similarity between songs was well-defined.
 KNN, which relies on finding similarities with nearby points, could leverage this effectively.